PaloAltoNetworks/terraform-provider-scm/docs/data-sources/service_group_list.md

 Read-Only:

 - `id` (String) UUID of the resource.
 - `members` (List of String) The Members param.
+Individual elements in this list are subject to additional validation.
+String length must not exceed 63 characters.
 - `name` (String) Alphanumeric string [ 0-9a-zA-Z._-].
 String length must not exceed 63 characters.
 - `tags` (List of String) Tags for service group object.
 List must contain at most 64 elements.
+Individual elements in this list are subject to additional validation.
+String length must not exceed 127 characters.